Top 5 tips for beating debt

 Find out whether you have payment protection insurance on your mortgage, loans or credit cards as you may be able to claim if you're unemployed or unable to work through illness.

-Debt can spiral out of control simply because of a few missed payments - interest and charges could soon mount up, adding hundreds to what you owe.
+Debt can spiral out of control simply because of a few missed payments - interest and charges could soon mount up.

 5Get expert debt advice and help